Iwona Blazwick

-Iwona Maria Blazwick OBE (born 14 October 1955) is a British art critic and lecturer.
-She is currently the Chair of the Royal Commission for Al-'Ula’s Public Art Expert Panel.
+Iwona Maria Blazwick OBE is a British curator and writer.
+She is currently lead curator of the Wadi Al Fann Al-'Ula Royal Commission.
 She was the Director of the Whitechapel Art Gallery in London from 2001 to 2022.
-She discovered Damien Hirst and staged his first solo show at a public London art gallery, Institute of Contemporary Arts in 1992.
+She has curated and commissioned over 100 exhibitions across the UK and internationally, giving many emerging artists their first solo shows including, Peter Doig, Damien Hirst, Barbara Kruger, Cirstina Iglesias, Julian Opie, Clifford Possum Tjapaltjarri and Fiona Ray.
 She supports the careers of young artists.

-Blazwick was appointed Officer of the Order of the British Empire (OBE) for services to art in 2008.
-She is married to Richard Noble, the Canadian philosopher and fine art lecturer at Goldsmiths University of London.
+In 2008 she was made an officer of the Order of the British Empire for "services to art".
+She is married to Richard Noble, a Canadian philosopher and head of fine art at Goldsmiths University of London.

-Early life
+Early life and education

 Blazwick was brought up in Blackheath, South East London.
 She is the child of Polish architects who both painted and inspired her passion for art and design.
-Her family name is Błaszczyk, but she later changed the spelling as she found people could not pronounce it or misspelled it.

-Education and early career

 Blazwick studied English and Fine Art at Exeter University.
 She wrote her university thesis on Henry Moore.

+Career

+Early years

-After university, she was hired as a receptionist for a pop art prints and books publisher.
+After university, Blazwick was hired as a receptionist for a publisher of pop art prints and books.
 She became an assistant curator at the Institute of Contemporary Arts, under the tutelage of Sandy Nairne, who is a former director of the National Portrait Gallery.
-Her first exhibition was, Objects and Sculpture (1981), which included work by artists Bill Woodrow, Richard Deacon, Anish Kapoor and Antony Gormley.
+Her first exhibition was Objects and Sculpture in 1981, which included work by artists Bill Woodrow, Richard Deacon, Anish Kapoor and Antony Gormley.

-Career

 From 1984 to 1986, Blazwick was Director of AIR Gallery, London.
-From 1986 to 1993, she was Director of Exhibitions at the Institute of Contemporary Arts, London, where she curated exhibitions of modern and contemporary art.
+From 1986 to 1993, she was director of exhibitions at the Institute of Contemporary Arts, where she curated exhibitions of modern and contemporary art.

-From 1993 to 1997, Blazwick was a commissioning editor for contemporary art at Phaidon.
+From 1993 to 1997 she was a commissioning editor for contemporary art at Phaidon.
 She also worked as an independent curator for museums and major public arts projects in Europe and Japan, devising surveys of contemporary artists and commissioning new works of art.

-From 1997 to 2001, Blazwick was Curator and then Head of Exhibitions at Tate Modern.
-There she co-conceived a new model for the display of the Collection and a blueprint for the Museum's future program, including the Turbine Hall commissions.
+From 1997 to 2001, Blazwick was a curator and then head of exhibitions at Tate Modern.
+There she co-conceived a new model for the display of the collection and a blueprint for the museum's future program, including the Turbine Hall commissions.
 She co-curated the inaugural display and the groundbreaking exhibition 'Century City.'
 Blazwick was responsible for Tate Modern's permanent collection becoming grouped thematically, rather than chronologically.

-Since 2001, Blazwick has been the Director of the Whitechapel Gallery, London.
+She was director of the Whitechapel Gallery in Whitechapel, in east London, from 2001 to 2022.
 She is series editor of Whitechapel Gallery/ MIT Documents of Contemporary Art.
-Blazwick is Chair of the Cultural Strategy Group at London's City Hall, appointed by Mayor Boris Johnson.